tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.15.1 =
+* Made some adjustments to the review box styling for the default template

 = 1.15.0 =
 * Added an option for adding custom links to book covers in single reviews